 How to create a splattering watercolor technique with your brush:

-Not only is this technique a lot of fun, but there are also so many possible ways you can adjust it to create unique textures!
-I have a post explaining the watercolor salt technique in depth, including examples.
+Not only is this technique a lot of fun, but there are so many possible ways to adjust it to create unique textures!

 Scraping and scratching watercolor techniques are two ways to create highlights, sharper edges and